 Have You Been Injured?
 We're Ready to Fight for You.

-Lexington Brain Injury Lawyer
+Lexington Traumatic Brain Injury Attorney

 These types of injuries can be life-altering and costly to treat.
 Fortunately, Kentucky law allows victims to recover compensation for what they’ve been through if they can prove liability.
+To do this, it’s best to contact a Lexington traumatic brain injury lawyer.

 Call us at 502.473.6540 or fill out this form.

-How Common Are Traumatic Brain Injuries?
+How Common Are TBIs?

-Data published by the Centers for Disease Control and Prevention (CDC) shows that at least 223,135 individuals were admitted to hospitals suffering from TBIs in 2019.
+Data published by the Centers for Disease Control and Prevention (CDC) shows that at least 214,110 individuals were admitted to hospitals suffering from TBIs in 2020.
 This number doesn’t account for the number of individuals who suffered suspected TBIs who went to their primary care doctors, urgent care facilities, or only visited the emergency room (without being admitted).

-Additional CDC statistics show that at least 64,362 people died after suffering a TBI in 2020.
+Additional CDC statistics show that at least 69,473 people died after suffering a TBI in 2021.

 A few different demographic indicators make some individuals more likely to suffer a traumatic brain or head injury than others.
 Those risk factors include: